noelledusahel/rails-checkpoint-challenge1/README.md

 #### Optional - Refactor
   - If you have time, refactor your code to dry it up, add additional styles as needed.

-If you are done early, ask an instructor to take a quick look.

 Do your best to build to all the features listed.
 If you get stuck and need to implement something in an alternative way, that’s better than not implementing it at all.
 Remain focused on MVP and remember to keep your problem scope small and manageable.